Los Angeles Airports: Which Is The Best?

 Those heading to South Bay may need to do some calculations of their total travel time to both LAX and Long Beach.
 While LAX is about 10 minutes closer, you could easily spend 40 minutes just trying to leave the airport.

 But our most recent trip was focused a little further east, staying at the Andaz West Hollywood and visiting Universal Studios Hollywood.
 We flew Burbank round trip even though it required a stop for a few reasons.
-First, there are plenty of itineraries available so we were able to get one that meets our needs.
+First, there are plenty of itineraries available so we were able to get one that met our needs.
 Second, we needed to depart early in the morning and Burbank took about an hour less for security and rental car return than LAX would have.
 It couldn’t have been smoother!

 You can also consider flying into one airport and out of another.
 Gone are the days of being locked into round trip plane tickets on domestic flights – typically each leg is priced independently and there’s no penalty for booking two one-way tickets.
 That said, if you’re renting a car in LA you’ll want to double check rental car pricing to return your car to a different location.
 Sometimes the price is the same, but other times it could cost several hundred dollars extra!